Meaning of Membership

 Path to Membership

-We encourage everyone who is interested in exploring membership to attend our popular NEW UU class, facilitated by Rev. David Bryce and Membership Coordinator Jim Staton.
-The class provides a chance to reflect on your individual spiritual journey, as well as learn about the history of Unitarian Universalism, discuss Unitarian Universalist beliefs, and learn more about our congregation.
-The NEW UU class is offered at various times during the year on Saturday mornings from 9:30 – Noon.
-Of course, not everyone’s schedule permits them to attend the NEW UU class, but we do encourage you to take the class if at all possible.
-Childcare is provided.
+We encourage everyone who is interested in exploring membership to attend our new "Journey to Belonging” series of workshops, facilitated by Rev. Chris Jablonski.
+The workshops provides a chance to reflect on your individual spiritual journey, as well as learn about the history of Unitarian Universalism, discuss Unitarian Universalist beliefs, and learn more about our congregation.
+The three-part series of workshops is offered twice during the year, on three consecutive Sunday afternoons from 12:30 to 2:00.
+Of course, not everyone’s schedule permits them to attend the workshops, but we do encourage you to attend if you can.
+Childcare and lunch is provided.

-If you decide you would like to become a member, Rev. Bryce would like to meet with you to get to know you better and to give you a chance to ask all the questions you might have.
-If you have not had a chance to meet Rev. Bryce, you may contact him to schedule a meeting.
+If you decide you would like to become a member, Rev. Jablonski would like to meet with you to get to know you better and to give you a chance to ask all the questions you might have.
+If you have not had a chance to meet Rev. Jablonski, you may contact him to schedule a meeting.

-We hold NEW MEMBER SUNDAY services two times during the year, where we recognize and welcome new members into the life of the church community.
+We hold a New Member Welcome service in May or June, when we recognize and welcome new members into the life of the church community.
 Prior to the service, new members are invited to a special welcome reception hosted by our Membership Committee.